Track Sales KPIs: Are You Using the Right Metrics?

-Many sales managers have a system to tracking their team’s key performance indicators and metrics to their pipeline and sales cycle.
-Reps enter their activity and accounts into CRM software, and managers follow up with regular phone calls and face-to-face meetings whenever the whole team is in town.
+Many sales managers have a system for tracking their team’s key performance indicators and metrics to their pipeline and sales cycle.
+Reps enter their activity and their accounts into CRM software, and managers follow up with regular phone calls and face-to-face meetings whenever the whole team is in town.

 But can you be sure that you have an accurate understanding of your entire team’s performance and efforts?

 Up to 40% of manually entered CRM data can be inaccurate and subjective.
 This means there’s good chance managers are missing something.